How to Write a Good Cover Letter

 Provide measurable accomplishments

 The body of your cover letter is an opportunity to sell yourself, and there’s nothing like measurable achievements to reassure a prospective employer that your words are backed up by action and evidence.
-If you’re applying for a financial advisor role, for example, you might add that you have grown accounts by 60 per cent, while an IT position may focus more on how you’ve improved efficiencies or developed new technologies that enabled commercial gains.
+If you’re applying for a financial advisor role, for example, you might add that you have grown accounts by 60%, while an IT position may focus more on how you’ve improved efficiencies or developed new technologies that enabled commercial gains.

 Inject your personality into it